HOA Boat-Dock Covenants: A Board Member's Field Guide

 Enforcement — what holds up

-Texas case law on HOA enforcement consistently rewards documentation.
+Texas case law on HOA enforcement consistently rewards documentation, and Chapter 209 of the Texas Property Code sets the notice-and-hearing floor boards must clear before enforcement action.
 Boards that approve or deny in writing with reference to specific covenant language, applied consistently across owners, have a defensible position.
 Inconsistent enforcement (approving one owner's roof color while denying another's) is the most common challenge ground.

 Architectural-review standards that supplement the covenants without exceeding them are the safest expansion mechanism.
 They give the board specific guidance to apply uniformly, without the supermajority covenant amendment process that most HOAs find unwieldy.